 Choosing the best SAP system integrator is important, whether it be Deloitte, Capgemini, Accenture or another firm.
 However, this is just one component of a successful ERP project.
 It is important to not have blind faith in your integrator, because they won’t solve all of your problems, either.

-4. The trickle-down effect of executive misalignment can lead to SAP failure
+4. The trickle-down effect of executive misalignment is very powerful

 Lidl experienced quite a bit of executive turnover throughout their transformation.
 It is difficult to maintain alignment and momentum against this backdrop.
 As executive priorities and personalities change, it is highly likely that your ERP project will become misaligned with those new people.
 This is where projects often fail.